W3-Engineers-Ltd/radiant-doc/en-US/mvc/controller/filter.md

 type FilterFunc func(*context.Context)
 ```

-The *context* must be imported if this has not already radicaln done:
+The *context* must be imported if this has not already been done:

 ```go
 import "github.com/W3-Engineers-Ltd/Radiant/server/web/context"